sadmanador/html-concepts/linux_commandline/readme.md

 ```

 ### echo and redirect
+* append the text into the fileName if the file is already there
 ```bash
 echo "Hello world" >> fileName
 ```

 ### Count lines word and bytes
+* wc - word count
 ```bash
 wc fileName
 ```